Photo of Cat Nunn

 Melissa Townsend

-Melissa joined Mid and North Powys Mind’s board in 2022.
-She has worked in the third sector for the last ten years supporting organisations and individuals with governance, volunteering, mental health participation and digital skills.
-She volunteers on the board because mental health affects everyone and is such a vital service, particularly in rural communities.
-Melissa also wanted to share her knowledge of good governance and good practice in volunteering with the board.
+I joined Mid and North Powys Mind’s board in 2022.
+I have worked in the third sector for the last ten years supporting organisations and individuals with governance, volunteering, mental health participation and digital skills.
+I volunteer on the board because mental health affects everyone and is such a vital service, particularly in rural communities.
+I also wanted to share my knowledge of good governance and good practice in volunteering with the board.

-Melissa has volunteered in a variety of roles supporting individuals to have a voice and empowering them.
-This initially started with supporting children in care after her own experiences.
+I have volunteered in a variety of roles supporting individuals to have a voice and empowering them.
+This initially started with supporting children in care after my own experiences.
 It is vital to ensure everyone has a voice and access to the support they need, which is something Mid and North Powys Mind champions with every individual the organisation helps.

 Photo of Director - Jeremy Andrews